 Is there any particular designer that you really admire ?

-In fashion I’m a fan of the likes of Teatum Jones for use of colour and pattern in fabrics.
-I do like Patagonia products and what they are about as a brand.
-And I’m lucky to have two very talented painter friends from the Corca Dhuibhne – Áine Ní Chaoibhán and Honora O’Neill who are also inspired by the sea.
+Fashion designer Simone Rocha, painter Mark Rothko for use of colour.
+Inis Meain Knitwear for gorgeous product, story and brand.
+I’m also lucky to be inspired by my two very talented painter friends from the Corca Dhuibhne peninsula – Áine Ní Chaoibhán and Honora O’Neill who are also inspired by the sea.

 Give me two things that inspire you ?

 Colour and patterns in nature.

 Tell me about your idea of a perfect day in Dingle

 Grab some delicious take away food from Thyme out, head up Mount Eagle for a picnic, down to Coumeenole for sunset surf followed by a pint in Paddy Bawn Brosnans or Dick Mack’s.
 With my lovely friends!

 What is your favourite part if the day ?

 Taking my time with my porridge and coffee in the morning and mindfully preparing myself for the day.